How to use competitive intelligence for better content marketing

 1. Medium: Find out which channels competitors use to disseminate their content, for example, email, social media, and third-party websites.

-2. Frequency: Each piece of content could be promoted multiple times across channels.
-It’s good to know how often each content asset is promoted.
+2. Frequency: Promote Each piece of content multiple times across channels.
+It’s especially good to know how often each content asset is promoted.

 3. Content repurposing: See how your competition is utilizing existing content to generate interest.
 For example, you may observe an existing report being used for creating blog posts and articles for third-party websites, Pinterest infographics, social media posts, and so on.